Yelp.com Content Removal

 Fake negative reviews that target a business can cause a significant amount of damage you’re your company’s reputation and bottom-line.
 The good news is that you don’t have to pay Yelp to get fake reviews removed.
 The bad news is that getting the review removed often requires a significant amount of proof and legal legwork.

 The internet defamation attorneys of Meyers Roman Friedberg and Lewis LPA can fight to protect your business from fake and defamatory Yelp reviews.
-To schedule a free and confidential consultation with our legal team call 216-373-7706 or contact the firm online.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.